COG-UK/phylo-reports/UK_full_report/all_report_results/regional_reports/report_CAMB.md

-The minimum number of introductions is 65 and the maximum is 589
+The minimum number of introductions is 118 and the maximum is 612

 Sequences which were replicates or too error-prone were removed from this analysis.

-126 are lineages which only contained five sequences or fewer, and so have been left out of visualisation in the interests of clarity
+121 are lineages which only contained five sequences or fewer, and so have been left out of visualisation in the interests of clarity

 Furthermore, those sequences which haven't been sampled in the last month are not shown.

-Of the 12 that remain:
+Of the 7 that remain:
-7 are pending extinction, ie last seen three weeks ago.
+4 are pending extinction, ie last seen three weeks ago.
-3 lineages have gone quiet, ie haven't been seen this week.
+1 has gone quiet, ie hasn't been seen this week.
+1 has reactivated.
-2 lineages have been continuously circulating.
+1 lineage has been continuously circulating.